Multipolar Skyrmion Crystals in Non-Kramers Doublet Systems

 In the presence of multipolar textures, the electronic bands undergo folding to the reduced Brillouin zone (RBZ).
 In Fig.~\ref{fig:4}(a), the folded band structure is depicted for $t'/t=0.8$ and $t''/t=1.225$ in the RBZ with $J_{K_{1,2}}=0$.
 Figure~\ref{fig:4}(b) shows the band structure in the presence of MSkX-I for the identical hopping parameters, but with $J_{K_1}=J_{K_2}=0.2t$ and $2k_F=\lvert \bm{b}_1 \rvert/6$.
 The presence of a MSkX-I opens up gaps across the entire RBZ; for instance, notice the opening of gaps at the $M$ and $K$ points for the lowest bands in Fig.~\ref{fig:4}(a) and (b).
 Meanwhile, the lowest band develops non-trivial Berry curvature [see Fig.~\ref{fig:4}~(c)] and has Chern number $C_n=-1$.
+The Hall conductance is not quantized, because the system remains gapless in the presence multipolar textures.

-Interestingly, in addition to the MSkX phase, the lowest electronic bands also exhibit nonzero Berry curvatures in the RBZ when Kondo-coupled to the MVtX phase, the MVS (MVS') phase, and the OP phase, as illustrated in Fig.~\ref{fig:4}(d)--(f).
-Due to the spin-orbit coupled nature of the MKLM under consideration, the Berry curvature of the electronic band~\cite{berry1984quantal} gains contributions from both the momentum-space Berry curvature linked to the anomalous current~\cite{jungwirth2002anomalous} induced by the Kondo coupling to the uniform (octupolar) component and the real-space Berry curvature associated with the magnetic flux generated by non-coplanar multipolar textures~\cite{ye1999berry,zhang2020real,verma2022unified}.
+Interestingly, in addition to the MSkX phase, the lowest electronic bands also exhibit non-zero Berry curvatures in the RBZ when Kondo-coupled to the MVtX phase, the MVS (MVS') phase, and the OP phase, as illustrated in Fig.~\ref{fig:4}(e)--(f).
+Due to the spin-orbit coupled nature of the MKLM under consideration, the Berry curvature of the electronic band~\cite{berry1984quantal} gains contributions from both the momentum-space Berry curvature linked to the anomalous current~\cite{jungwirth2002anomalous} induced by the Kondo coupling to the uniform (octupolar) component and the real-space Berry curvature associated with the magnetic flux generated by non-coplanar multipolar textures~\cite{ye1999berry,zhang2020real,verma2022unified}, e.g., the MVtX and MSkX.
 The latter mirrors the Aharonov-Bohm effect~\cite{aharonov1959} of electrons under a physical external magnetic field in the strong coupling limit.